Cleave Graham of the Pilgrim Jubilees passes away

 By Libra Boyd

 The Pilgrim Jubilees were thought by some to be ahead of their time when they released their 1997 album, Trouble in the Street.
-The album’s evocative title song, in particular, raised eyebrows and perked up ears with haunting sounds of gunshots, sirens, and authoritative voices shouting, “Get on the ground, Boy!”
+The title track has in fact been around decades longer.
+Still, the evocative title song raised eyebrows and perked up ears with haunting sounds of gunshots, sirens, and authoritative voices shouting, “Get on the ground, Boy!”

 Breaking News: Ben Chandler of the Pilgrim Jubilees dies